mbloch/mapshaper/docs/guides/buffering.md

 Use `max-widening=` with `fill-gaps` to limit how wide a gap may be before it is left open.

+By default `fill-gaps` leaves small isolated islands separate rather than bridging them to a neighboring landmass across a narrow channel.
+Add `merge-islands` to bridge them as well.

 ## Topological buffers

 For polygon layers, the `topological` option buffers only unshared polygon boundaries, such as coastlines and holes.
 Shared boundaries between adjacent polygons are not buffered, and overlapping buffer areas are split between features by proximity.